BankkRoll/BitMint-BETA-Ordinal-Mint-Site/README.md

+---
 ## Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-### Coming Soon!
+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

 ## License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See [LICENSE](./LICENSE) for more information.

 ## Contact